Derandomized concentration bounds for polynomials, and hypergraph maximal independent set

-This approach is similar to, and inspired by, a method of Alon \& Srinivasan \cite{alon-srin} to derandomize concentration bounds for sums of independent random variables by using a probability space with approximate independence for $\Theta(\log n)$ variables.
-Following their approach, the most natural choice for our potential function would be the conditional expectation of $S(C^t)$, given that certain bits $B^{t,1}, \dots, B^{t,i}$ are fixed and the remaining bits $B^{t,i+1}, \dots, B^{t,s}$ are independent Bernoulli-$1/2$.
+The approach is similar to, and inspired by, a method of Alon \& Srinivasan \cite{alon-srin} to derandomize concentration bounds for sums of independent random variables.
+This uses two key ingredients: a probability space with approximate independence for $\Theta(\log n)$ variables, and a potential function based on the conditional expectation of high-order moments of the sum.
+Following their approach, it would be natural to define a polynomial $S$ upper-bounding $M^{(t)}_{j,k}$ and use the conditional expectation of $S(C^{(t)})^w$ as the potential function, for a parameter $w = \Theta(\log n)$.

-There is one minor technical detail to keep in mind here, which also appears in the work of Alon \& Srinivasan: since the probability space $\Omega$ only has an approximate independence condition, we cannot guarantee that this potential function decreases at each stage.
+There is one minor technical detail to keep in mind here, which also appears in the method of Alon \& Srinivasan: since the probability space $\Omega$ only has an approximate independence condition, we cannot guarantee that this potential function decreases at each stage.
 It may slowly increase, by a factor of $(1+\epsilon)$ at each stage.
-This can be easily handled by using instead the potential function $(1+\epsilon)^{s-i} \bE[ S(C^t)^w ]$ where the expectation is taken assuming $B^{t,1}, \dots, B^{t,i}$ are fixed and $B^{t,i+1}, \dots, B^{t,s}$ are independent Bernoulli-$1/2$.
+This can be easily handled by using instead the potential function $(1+\epsilon)^{s-i} \bE[ S(C^{(t)})^w ]$ where the expectation is taken assuming $B^{(t,1)}, \dots, B^{(t,i)}$ are fixed and $B^{(t,i+1)}, \dots, B^{(t,s)}$ are independent Bernoulli-$\tfrac{1}{2}$.